 The music video for "Hot Pursuit" has been described as follows:" Crime pays for Leanne Pearson in the action-packed video for her new single Hot Pursuit.
 Combining a modern-day Bonnie and Clyde tale of pistol-packing highway robbery with performance footage of Pearson and an all-female band, the video makes it clear the Winnipeg country-rock queen takes a backseat to no one.” - Darryl Sterdan, Tinnitist.

 Leanne has been described by industry folk as level headed, mature, sweet, funny and very talented.
+She has a sweet attitude and an infectious smile that brightens any room she enters.
 This 30-year-old country rocker walks on stage with a pretty dress, cowboy boots and a big smile, then shatters your expectations as she tears up the stage with her edgy stage presence.

 In addition to 3 Top 100 singles, one of her first singles, “Get Outta My Heart”, hit Top 50 on the Canadian Country Music Charts.
 CMT added the quirky music video, which turned heads across the country.
 The follow up single “The Only Thing” hit Top 100.
 Both singles were off the debut album “Serendipity” which was released in 2013.

 -In 2011, Leanne graduated with a B.A. from the University of Manitoba, where she’s on the Dean’s Honour List, with a major in Psychology

 -Leanne has donated her hair twice to make wigs for those undergoing cancer treatments